xHookman/IGexperiments/README.md

 * Patch Instagram with our mod using LSPatch
 * Patch our mod with itself using LSPatch
 * Done! if the instagram version wasn't supported you will see a pop up within the instagram app

+#### If you was able to access the dev menu, please enable the is_employee option so you can update the app without patching!